Processing

 Competent receiving Office(s) for international applications filed by nationals or residents of this State:

 Applicants may file with the International Bureau only if the national security provisions allow filing of patent applications abroad.
-Compliance with such provisions is the applicant’s responsibility and will not be checked by the International Bureau
+Compliance with such provisions is the applicant’s responsibility and will not be checked by the International Bureau.

 IB